camposleite/mobxtesting/README.md

 #### Basic Folder Structure After

-Using jest for testing, we create a **test** folder in the same level of the componente we are testing.
+Using jest for testing, we create a **test** folder in the same level of the component we are testing.
 In our case, the albumStore.ts

 For the mock, we create a **mocks** folder in the same level of the component we want to mock.
 Note: the name of the mock file must be the same of the original file (albumService.ts) being mocked, so jest can undestand and mock during the tests.